Algee Smith

 Algee Smith Now

-In 2021, Algee Smith portrayed Sam, one of the main characters in the sci-fi thriller about an artificial intelligence uprising, "Mother/Android."
+In 2021, Algee Smith played Sam, one of the main characters in the sci-fi thriller "Mother/Android," which centers on an artificial intelligence uprising.
 In this film, his pregnant wife Georgia is played by Chloë Grace Moretz.

 Algee Smith in Mother/Andorid